-Knowledge and vocabulary are fundamental components of our literacy-rich curriculum at St. Wilfrid's.
-Our lessons are well-planned to develop and expand children's knowledge by building on their prior experiences and making meaningful connections across their learning.
-Central to this approach is the immersion in and exposure to a diverse range of high-level, subject-specific vocabulary, which significantly enhances the breadth and depth of their language skills.
+Knowledge and vocabulary are fundamental within our literacy-rich curriculum.
+Lessons are well-planned to develop and increase children's knowledge, building on prior experiences and making connections in their learning.
+Children are immersed in and exposed to a diet of vocabulary, which is high-level and subject-specific, to extend their breadth of language.

-Children are taught to 'read well, quickly' through the effective implementation of our Department for Education validated, synthetic, systematic phonics programme, 'Essential Letters and Sound'.
+Children are taught to 'read well, quickly' through the effective implementation of our Department for Education validated, synthetic, systematic phonics programme, Essential Letters and Sounds.

-For each 'focus theme', teachers plan an inspiring stimulus, an exciting home learning project and a celebratory showcase event, to hook and engage children and parents and make learning purposeful and relevant.
+For each 'focus theme', teachers plan an inspiring stimulus, an exciting home learning project and a celebratory showcase event, to hook and engage children and parents, and make learning purposeful and relevant.
+Parents and carers are provided with 'knowledge mats' at the start of all History, Geography and Science units, to encourage discussion with their child and deepen their knowledge and breadth of vocabulary.